 - Handle campaigns on your own and run them manually.
-Do not put them on “auto-pilot” mode just to save some time and efforts.
+Do not put them on the “auto-pilot” mode just to save some time and effort.

 - Before making any revisions or optimizations, ensure that you have a new ready IO beforehand.

 - Always test third-party tags and then serve them.